Professor in Developmental Biology.

 4) Olfactory related projects:

-In the adult mammalian head region there are three regions where neurogenesis normally occurs; in which the olfactory epithelium (giving rise to olfactory receptor neurons) is one of the regions.
+In the adult mammalian head area there are three regions where neurogenesis normally occurs; in which the olfactory epithelium (giving rise to olfactory receptor neurons) is one of the regions.
 We are using the olfactory epithelium as a model system to unravel molecular mechanisms regulating the progression from progenitor cells to differentiated neurons.

 Moreover, the first post-mitotic neurons in the olfactory epithelium will leave the epithelium by an EMT-like process, including delamination*, and migrate towards the forebrain.
 We aim to define molecular mechanisms that regulate this event, and what function the migratory olfactory neurons have.